drnfns/cs441/lec/propequiv.typ

 #import "conf.typ": bi, conf
-#let date = datetime(year: 2025, month: 9, day: 8)
+#show: conf.with(date: datetime(year: 2025, month: 9, day: 8))
-#show: conf.with(date: date)

 = logical puzzles

 == example 1
 alice and bob are technical support agents. if an agent is having a bad day, they will always lie to you. if an agent is having a good day, they will always tell you the truth. alice tells you that bob is having a bad day. bob tells you that he and alice are both having the same type of day. can you trust the advice you receive from alice during your call?

 === rules
 - if an agent is having a bad day, they will always lie